Yoo Han-joon: Professional career

 In 2004, Yoo made his KBO pro league debut in the Hyundai Unicorns.
 The Unicorns assigned him to the Unicorns second team for the 2004 season.

 Yoo was promoted to the first team in the 2005 season but only batted .192 with 5 hits in 26 at-bats in 18 games.

 After the 2005 season, Yoo converted his position to third baseman to outfielder.
 In 2006, his first season as an outfielder, Yoo became a fixture in right field of the Unicorns.

 In 2007, Yoo hit .223 with 5 home runs and 35 RBI for the Unicorns.
 He missed the next two years due to military service.

 In 2010, Yoo returned to baseball with the Nexen Heroes.
 On May 19, Yoo gained notability with his performance against the SK Wyverns, tying the all-time single-game record for RBI.
 In that game, he drove in 8 runs, going 5-for-6 with 2 home runs.
 As a consistent full-time outfielder, Yoo finished the season with career-bests in all offensive categories, ranked 4th in the KBO league in at-bats (481), 7th in hits (140), 8th in doubles (27), 12th in RBI (79) and 22nd in batting average (.291).
 After the 2010 season, Yoo was selected for the South Korea national baseball team to compete in the Intercontinental Cup held in Taichung.

+In 2021, Yoo retired from professional baseball.